 As an Amazon Associate, I earn from qualifying purchases.

 Learn how to dry rosemary in a food dehydrator, via air drying, in the microwave, or in the oven.
-Drying rosemary is a simple way to preserve this delicious pantry staple!
+This dried rosemary recipe is a simple way to preserve this delicious pantry staple!

 a wooden bowl full of dried rosemary.